 - Movement drills (MD)

-- Strength and mobility activities
+- Strength and mobility exercises

 - Endurance and mobility activities